Calchan/debian-install-scripts/README.md

 ### `6-gpd-win-3.sh`

+This additional script fixes a lot of issues when installing Linux to the GPD Win 2.
+Including:
-The GPD Win 3 is more modern than the Win 2 above.
-The only things which need fixing are sound, rotated display, and touchscreen.
+The only things which need fixing are sound,

+- Display rotated in hardware, due to it being from a tablet

+- Rotated touchscreen (same as above)

+- Sound

 Because of the sub-optimal keyboard, the MangoHud keybinds are changed to:
 ```
 toggle_hud=Shift_L+0
 toggle_fps_limit=Shift_L+9